curv3d/curv/docs/Slides.rst

 Rendering Speed:
-  To quickly render a wide range of CSG primitives, the best choice is to render on a GPU, and to represent shapes using Function Representation (F-Rep).
+  To quickly render a wide range of CSG primitives, the best choice is to render on a GPU, and to represent shapes using Signed Distance Fields (SDF) and Function Representation (F-Rep).

 Expressive Power:
-  F-Rep is the best choice for CSG:
+  SDF/F-Rep is the best choice for CSG:
-  A wider range of CSG primitives are available in Open Source for F-Rep than for competing representations.
+  A wider range of CSG primitives are available in Open Source than for competing representations.

 Thesis (2)